Recruitment and Training Unit

 The Salisbury Police Department will be holding a One Day Testing on the below listed dates.
-The One Day Testing process will consist of a written examination, an oral interview board, and a physical agility test (See Testing section of the Application for Employment Packet).
+The One Day Testing process will consist of a written examination, an oral interview board, and a physical agility test.
 The written examination takes approximately 1 ½ hours and begins promptly at 8:00 A.M. on the day of the testing.

-If you are interested in pursuing a career in Law Enforcement with the Salisbury Police Department, you must submit a thoroughly completed Application for Employment Packet with required supporting documents (See page 28 of the Application for Employment Packet) to the Recruitment Division at least one (1) week prior to the One Day Testing date.
+If you are interested in pursuing a career in Law Enforcement with the Salisbury Police Department, you must submit a thoroughly completed Application on the following link. to the Recruitment Division at least one (1) week prior to the One Day Testing date.

 - LEOPS Retirement

 - Health Insurance with Dental and Vision